Skip to main content

 availableFilters(): FilterInterface[]

-Declare filters exposed on the list endpoint.
-Use the typed filter builders from Router\Route\Filter\:
+Declare filters exposed on the list endpoint:

 public function availableFilters(): array